 PennDOT has announced two major closures affecting the Tarentum area for Wednesday and Thursday.

-Closing the roads will allow “super loads” carrying mill stands from a docking area on the Allegheny River to the Allegheny Ludlum plant construction site in Brackenridge.
+Closing the roads will allow “super loads” carrying mill stands from the docking area on the Allegheny to the Allegheny Ludlum plant construction site in Brackenridge.

 The closure will occur from the Ninth Street Bridge in East Deer to Conroy Way in Tarentum.
 Northbound traffic will be detoured using Riddle Run Road to Butler Logan Road to Route 28 to Route 366.
 Southbound traffic will follow the same detour in the opposite direction.